FarronF/limerick-council-meetings/meetings/2017/03/20-Monthly Meeting of Metropolitan District of Limerick/Minutes - Meeting of Metropolitan District of Limerick - 20th February 2017.md

 deaths.
 She also noted a range of cases where inquests were held into maternal deaths that

-concluded with verdicts of medical misadventure.---
+concluded with verdicts of medical misadventure.
+---
 8

 **15.**